aleeraser/luzern-velox-bot/README.md

     ```

 2. **Configure Environment Variables:**
-    The bot requires your Telegram Bot Token and the target Chat ID.
-You can provide these using a `.env` file in the project root.
+    The bot requires your Telegram Bot Token.
+You can provide this using a `.env` file in the project root.
     * Copy the example file:

         ```bash
         cp .env.example .env
         ```

-    * Edit the `.env` file and add your actual token and chat ID:
+    * Edit the `.env` file and add your actual token:

         ```dotenv
         # .env
         TELEGRAM_BOT_TOKEN=YOUR_BOT_TOKEN_HERE
-        TELEGRAM_CHAT_ID=YOUR_CHAT_ID_HERE
         # Optional: Set log level (e.g., RUST_LOG=debug)
+        # RUST_LOG=info
         ```

-    * Alternatively, you can still set these as system environment variables.
+    * Alternatively, you can still set this as a system environment variable.
 The `.env` file takes precedence if it exists.
 3. **Build the application:**

     ```bash